Sources & Disclaimers

 - Republicans have politicized the confirmation process, including

-shirking its responsibilityto end partisan gerrymandering.
-For more, see Why the Current U.S. Supreme Court Is a Threat to Our Democracy.
+For more on rulings affecting democracy, see Why the Current U.S. Supreme Court Is a Threat to Our Democracy.

 Newsweek has a quick summary of five scandals facing the Court.
 Here’s the list, minus the details: